 Many personal injury cases are settled before a lawsuit is ever filed.
 In medical malpractice cases, pre-lawsuit settlements are not typical, but it does happen.
-More often, and especially in the bigger medical malpractice cases, the doctors’ insurance companies are not interested in discussing settlement until after the lawsuit has been filed and they have had a chance to do their pre-trial investigation.
+More often, and especially in bigger medical malpractice cases, the doctors’ insurance companies are not interested in discussing settlement until after the lawsuit has been filed and they have had a chance to do their pre-trial investigation.

 The filing of the lawsuit starts the clock running on when the case might get to trial.
 Every state’s pre-trial procedures are different, but generally it will take between a year and a half and three years after the lawsuit is filed for a medical malpractice case to get to trial.

 This discovery process can last a year or more, depending on the court’s deadlines, and often requires the parties to go back to court to get the judge’s help.
-In many cases, one or both of the parties is dissatisfied with the other party’s responses to the interrogatories and/or document requests and so files a motion to compel further responses.
+In many cases, one or both of the parties is dissatisfied with the other party’s responses to the interrogatories and/or document requests, and so files a motion to compel further responses.
 The judge will hear each side’s arguments and then make a decision.
 This can happen many times during the course of a lawsuit.

-One important thing to know about trials is that just because a lawsuit is scheduled for trial does not mean that the trial will actually occur on that date.
-Trials often get rescheduled because of the judge’s schedules.
-If your medical malpractice trial gets cancelled, you should not automatically assume that something inappropriate is happening.
-Unfortunately, it happens all the time.
+Often mediation works, but if the two sides are too far apart, the case is scheduled for trial.
+One important thing to know about trials is that just because a lawsuit is scheduled for trial does not mean the trial will actually occur on that date.
+Trials often get rescheduled because of the court's schedule and delays in the progress of the case.
+Learn more about the challenges of winning a medical malpractice case.